lpsandaruwan/depli/README.md

 ###### A Rich JVM Monitor.

-Depli is a handsome tool that lets you monitor multiple JVM connections at once though Java management bean server connections, built using Spring-boot and angular material.
+Depli is a handsome tool that lets you monitor multiple JVM connections at once though Java management bean server connections, has been built using Spring-boot and angular material.

 ## Requirements
 Make sure you have installed Java version 7 or later.